klaude/foaas-php/README.md

 // no points Doctor, and may God have mercy on your soul. - Rose" echo $fuck->madison('Doctor', 'Rose');

+// Cool story, Bro - Joseph Stalin echo $fuck->cool('Joseph Stalin');

+// And Homer said unto Marge, "Verily, cast thine eyes upon the field in which I
+// grow my fucks", and Marge gave witness unto the field, and saw that it was
+// barren. - The Book of Fucks echo $fuck->field('Homer', 'Marge', 'The Book of Fucks');

+// Well Mary, aren't you a shining example of a rancid fuck-nugget. - Joseph echo $fuck->nugget('Mary', 'Joseph');

+// Fuck off, you must, Doc. - Marty echo $fuck->yoda('Doc', 'Marty');

+// Fucking Spacely is a fucking pussy.
+I'm going to fucking bury that guy, I
+// have done it before, and I will do it again.
+I'm going to fucking kill
+// Spacely Space Sprockets. - George Jetson echo $fuck->ballmer('Spacely', 'Spacely Space Sprockets', 'George Jetson');

+// What the fuck?!. - Applejack
+echo $fuck->what('Applejack');

+// Why?
+Because Fuck you, that's why. - Muad'dib echo $fuck->because('Muad\'dib');

+// Can you use fingers?
+Fuck no! - Ron Paul echo $fuck->caniuse('fingers', 'Ron Paul');

+// Fuckity bye! - Han Solo
+echo $fuck->bye('Han Solo');

+// I'd love to stop and chat to you but I'd rather have type 2 diabetes. - Worf echo $fuck->diabetes('Worf');

+// Christ on a bendy-bus, Sam, don't be such a fucking faff-arse. - Dean echo $fuck->bus('Sam', 'Dean');

+// Merry Fucking Christmas, Lars. - James echo $fuck->xmas('Lars', 'James');

+// Happy Fucking Birthday, Trapper. - Hawkeye echo $fuck->bday('Trapper', 'Hawkeye');

+// This is Fucking Awesome. - 2Pac
+echo $fuck->awesome('2Pac');

+// Come the fuck in or fuck the fuck off. - Kim Kardashian echo $fuck->tucker('Kim Kardashian');

+// Please choke on a bucket of cocks. - Pope Francis echo $fuck->bucket('Pope Francis');

+// Fuck you, your whole family, your pets, and your feces. - Bill Gates echo $fuck->family('Bill Gates');

+// Steve, shut the fuck up. - Woz echo $fuck->shutup('Steve', 'Woz');

+// Ask me if I give a motherfuck ?!! - The Hamburglar echo $fuck->zayn('The Hamburglar');

 // "Fuck clowns."
 Seriously.
 Clowns are creepy.
 // This example only uses the FOAAS message response, not the subtitle. echo $fuck->clowns('me')->message;